If I was lane splitting when I was hit, do I still have a case?

 Do I Need to Hire a St. Petersburg Motorcycle Accident Lawyer?

 There are many advantages to hiring a St. Petersburg motorcycle accident attorney.
-A motorcycle injury attorney will handle the crucial details of the accident so you can focus on recovering from your injuries.
+An attorney will handle the crucial details of the accident so you can focus on recovering from your injuries.
 This takes a huge burden and stress of your plate.
 They will help you determine whether or not you’re entitled to compensation by collecting witness statements, examining accident reports, reviewing damages to the motorcycle, and examining the driver’s driving record.
-Hiring a St. Petersburg motorcycle attorney will ease the accident process and better your chances of receiving the settlement you deserve.
+Hiring a St. Petersburg motorcycle accident attorney will ease the accident process and better your chances of receiving the settlement you deserve.

 What Damages Can I Recover for My Motorcycle Accident Claim?